pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 :header: Feature, Hatch, Notes
 :widths: 20,5,50

-Use Other Build Backends,✖, Switching out build back ends is not currently an option when using Hatch.
+Use Other Build Backends,✖, Switching out build back-ends is not currently an option when using Hatch.
 However this feature is coming to the package in the near future.
 Dependency management,✅,Hatch can help you add dependencies to your `pyproject.toml` metadata.
 **??does hatch support this - i forget?** Select your environment manager of choice (conda; venv; etc),✅ , Hatch allows you to select the environment manager that you want to use for managing your package.
 Publish to PyPI and test PyPI,✅,Hatch supports publishing to both test PyPI and PyPI